 9. Place a large cutting board/baking sheet over the figs and press down hard and evenly to flatten the figs.

-10. Take a peak at the figs. As soon as the figs touch each other, remove the cutting board/baking tray and transfer the pressed figs back to the serving plate.
+10. Take a peak at the figs. As soon as the figs touch each other, transfer the pressed figs (with parchment paper) back to the serving plate.

-11. Remove the top parchment paper and adjust the pressed figs to fit onto your serving plate and place the parchment paper back over the figs.
+11. Remove the top parchment paper and adjust the pressed figs to fit onto your serving plate.
+Re-cover the figs with the parchment paper.

 12. Transfer the pressed figs back onto the cutting board/baking sheet.
 Choose the prettier side to face downwards.